bennett-sh/quickentity-script/DOCUMENTATION.md

 ```

 ### How to use patch options that aren't yet implemented?
-A few patch options aren't implemented yet (e.g. SetEditorOnly).
-If you're project depends on these APIs, you can use custom patches.
+A few patch options aren't implemented yet so if you're project depends on these APIs, you can use custom patches.
 ```ts
 patch.addCustomPatch({
   'SubEntityOperation': [